Applicable Employee Classes:

 Dr. T. Dwayne McCay, President

-Involuntary separations will be approved by the Associate Vice President of Human Resources.
+Involuntary separations will be approved by the Vice President of Human Resources.

 Voluntary separations will be reviewed by the immediate supervisor and processed through the

 Involuntary or voluntary separation from one position may or may not preclude an employee from continuing in a supplemental, contract or faculty position within the university subject to the approval of the Vice President of Human Resources.